Why operations must help shape the systems they will use every day

 System testing has two distinct components.

-Quality Assurance (QA) focuses on whether the system works as designed from a technical perspective.
+Quality Assurance (QA) focuses on whether the platform works as designed from a technical perspective.
 IT teams typically lead this stage, confirming integrations, data flow, security, and stability.

-User Acceptance Testing (UAT) focuses on whether the system works for the people who use it.
-Operations teams lead this stage because they understand required outputs, usability, service flow, and what adoption will look like on a busy shift.
+User Acceptance Testing (UAT) focuses on whether the software works for the people who use it.
+Operations teams lead this stage.
+They understand the required outputs and usability.
+They also grasp the service flow and anticipate what adoption will look like on a busy shift.

-QA ensures the system runs.
-UAT ensures the system works.
+QA ensures the framework runs.
+UAT ensures the software works.

 UAT Is an Operational Responsibility